 The managing directors are not comprehensively exempted from liability.
 The general liability rules under criminal or tort law continue to apply, unless the liability is limited by further regulations enacted in connection with the COVID-19 pandemic.
-For example, fraud continues to be subject to criminal sanctions.
+For example, a managing director of a distressed enterprise may be at risk of becoming liable for fraud when entering into new contracts.